stanfordmlgroup/planet-parasol-demo/README.md

 - SAI cannot “turn back the clock” on climate change: it is not a substitute for reducing greenhouse gas emissions, which is critical to address climate change and achieve long-term sustainability
 - There are potential risks that may arise from SAI, so more research is necessary to better understand those risks and compare them to the potential benefits

-Our tool allows you to create different CO2 and SAI scenarios and explore their affect on future temperature.
+Our tool allows you to create different CO2 and SAI scenarios and explore their effect on future temperature.
 Check it out here:  [planetparasol.ai](http://planetparasol.ai).

 ## Methodology
 **Global Emulator**